xylous/settle/doc/SETTLE_MANUAL.md

 - `zk` - Print the absolute path to the directory Settle uses

+- `isolated` - Print the list of all Zettel (in the main Zettelkasten!) that aren't linked with others

 ## Configuration

 The configuration file is at either `$XDG_CONFIG_HOME/settle/settle.yaml`, if